DOMESTIC LIGHTING DESIGN: HOW TO PLAN LIGHTING YOUR HOUSE & CHOOSE SUITABLE LIGHTS FOR YOUR HOME

-Lighting Design is one of the key elements of any new build home or renovation project, as well considered and planned lighting will enhance the architectural and interior design features of the property, provide different lighting levels (moods) for each usage of the room and also enhance the safety and security of the property.
+Lighting Design, including artificial lighting, is one of the key elements of any new build home or renovation project, as well considered and planned lighting will enhance the architectural and interior design features of the property, provide different lighting levels (moods) for each usage of the room and also enhance the safety and security of the property.

 When designing lighting for your home the first key consideration is the architect’s plans of the house, natural lighting levels from windows and skylights, what the room will be used for and positioning of your furniture and artwork throughout the house.
 Whilst this can be a challenging task at the early stages of a project it is vital to spend the time agreeing as far as is possible the likely positions of your furnishings as this has a huge impact on the effectiveness of the lighting design.